 Located just a few miles away from the center of Tulum, this beach club is carefully blended into the surrounding jungle and comes with an artsy decor that adds to the special atmosphere of the place.
 Guests can not only come here for a fun night out but also stay here: the property features rustic cabins and cottages with incredible views of the Caribbean Coast or the lush tropical jungle that surrounds the property.

-While this is one of the busiest beach clubs in Tulum during weekends, it’s well worth a visit, as you will be treated to nice music and a chill vibe.
+While this is one of the busiest Tulum beach clubs during weekends, it’s well worth a visit, as you will be treated to nice music and a chill vibe.
 Upon the entrance, guests get a wristband, on which they should load the money to be able to buy drinks and food at the bar.
-The entrance to Papaya Playa Project changes depending on the season.
+The entrance to the Papaya Playa Project changes depending on the season.
 They generally ask each person for a minimum consumption of $1000 mx (around $50 USD).
-But I’d strongly advise to call up and book in advance to confirm the current pricing with them directly.
+But I’d strongly advise you to call and book in advance to confirm the current pricing with them directly.

-The venue also hosts a full-moon party once a month with live music and DJ’s from all over the world.
+This Tulum beach club also hosts a full-moon party once a month with live music and DJs from all over the world.

 What’s cool about this place is that the popular Tulum ruins are less than a mile away!
 This means that you can easily beat the crowds if you get up early and head to the historic site early in the morning.